hashicorp/consul/middleware/kubernetes/README.md

     }

 **Out-Of-Cluster Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes from outside the cluster.
   Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
-Enable the autopath feature, using the `cluster.conf` file instead of `/etc/resolv.conf`.

 	kubernetes cluster.local {
 		endpoint https://k8s-endpoint:8443
 		tls cert key cacert
 		pods verified
 		upstream 10.102.3.10:53
-		autopath 0 NOERROR cluster.conf
 	}